LGM-30 Minuteman: Counterforce

 Minuteman's selection as the primary Air Force ICBM was initially based on the same "second strike" logic as their earlier missiles: that the weapon was primarily one designed to survive any potential Soviet attack and ensure they would be hit in return.
 But Minuteman had a combination of features that led to its rapid evolution into the US's primary weapon of nuclear war.

-Chief among these qualities was its digital computer.
+Chief among these qualities was its digital computer, the D-17B.
 This could be updated in the field with new targets and better information about the flight paths with relative ease, gaining accuracy for little cost.
 One of the unavoidable effects on the warhead's trajectory was the mass of the Earth, which contains many mass concentrations that pull on the warhead as it passes over them.
 Through the 1960s, the Defense Mapping Agency (now part of National Geospatial-Intelligence Agency) mapped these with increasing accuracy, feeding that information back into the Minuteman fleet.
 The Minuteman was initially deployed with a circular error probable (CEP) of about 1.1 nmi, but this had improved to about 0.6 nmi by 1965.
 This was accomplished without any mechanical changes to the missile or its navigation system.

 At those levels, the ICBM begins to approach the manned bomber in terms of accuracy; a small upgrade, roughly doubling the accuracy of the INS, would give it the same 1500 feet CEP as the manned bomber.
 Autonetics began such development even before the original Minuteman entered fleet service, and the Minuteman II had a CEP of 0.26 nmi.
 Additionally, the computers were upgraded with more memory, allowing them to store information for eight targets, which the missile crews could select among almost instantly, greatly increasing their flexibility.
 From that point, Minuteman became the US's primary deterrent weapon, until its performance was matched by the Navy's Trident missile of the 1980s.